htpkbs/orch/README.md

 * No stabilizers unless you want one for a 2U spacebar
 * Optional 2U spacebar or 2 1U keys

-I know the PCB routing is not great; I was in a rush.

 # Key Layout

 The key layout looks like this.
 (Thanks to [Keyboard Layout Editor](http://www.keyboard-layout-editor.com/) for the image.)